 - 54% are female, 46% are male.

-- We also offer a range of apprenticeships, foundation degrees and, of course, postgraduate masters courses.
+- We offer a wide-ranging portfolio of undergraduate degrees, along with apprenticeships, foundation degrees and postgraduate courses.

-- We have a pioneering range of around 30 online degrees, which allow you to study wherever and whenever you like.
-Our online courses include Psychology (which is the only online Psychology degree accredited by the British Psychological Society), Education, Ergonomics and an online MBA.
+- Through University of Derby Online we have an expanding portfolio of online programmes, which allow you to study wherever and whenever you like including: psychology (which is the only online psychology degree accredited by the British Psychological Society), education, ergonomics and an online MBA.

 - The vast majority of our courses are also available to study part time allowing you to balance your studies with work or family commitments.

-- The University’s most recent audit by the Quality Assurance Agency confirmed that quality systems are excellent at Derby.
+- The University’s most recent audit by the Quality Assurance Agency confirmed that the quality of Derby’s provision is excellent.

 Student facilities, including library and computing